This post may contain affiliate links. Read the full disclosure

 Lanyard & Trading Pins – Start or expand your Disney trading pins collection and use your lanyard for carrying items such as fast passes and park tickets.

 Handheld Fan – For hot days, a mini handheld fan or water spritzer is perfect for cooling yourselves down!

 Baby & Child Essentials – Don’t forget all the usual essentials you need when travelling with a baby or toddler, such as enough nappies and wipes for the day, formula or bottles, baby food pouches and a bib.

 What you wear to Disneyland will impact your comfort on the day so make sure you dress to suit the time of year and something that you can spend a long day wandering around in.
 Here is our essential clothing packing list for Disneyland:

 Comfortable Walking Shoes – This is a big one!
-You need shoes you can comfortably wear all day long without getting blisters or sore feet.
+You need comfortable shoes you can wear all day long without getting blisters or sore feet.
 A pair of walking shoes are a good option or during the hotter weather, you may prefer comfortable all-day wear flip-flops.